-• Get a lift to Yanco on the "Melbourne shuttle" (see below; please contact Dr Xiaoling Wu if you want to join the shuttle to or from Yanco),

-- Get a connecting flight to Narrandera with Regional Express (REX), where there will be somebody waiting to pick you up and take you to Yanco which is ~20min drive away (please give your arrival details to Dr Xiaoling Wu if that is the case) or - If you are planning to have a rental car for your own purposes, arrange to pick it up in Sydney/ Melbourne/elsewhere and drive direct to Yanco/Leeton (~5-7hrs; some people may want to car pool and do this); see detailed driving directions below.
-You may also wish to take a connecting flight to Canberra (~4hrs from Yanco) with Qantas, Virginblue or Jetstar, or to Wagga Wagga (~1hr from Yanco) with REX and drive from there. - If you are planning to take the public transportation, you may take the train from Melbourne Southern Cross train station to Wagga Wagga station (4hrs40min), and then take the bus from Wagga Wagga bus stop to Yanco bus stop at Main Ave (1hr50in).
-We will have someone picking you up at the Yanco bus stop if we are given the arriving date/time before hand.
+- Get a lift to Yanco on the "Melbourne shuttle" (see below; please contact Dr Xiaoling Wu if you want to join the shuttle to or from Yanco), - Get a connecting flight to Narrandera with Regional Express (REX), where there will be somebody waiting to pick you up and take you to Yanco which is ~20min drive away (please give your arrival details to Dr Xiaoling Wu if that is the case) or - If you are planning to have a rental car for your own purposes, arrange to pick it up in Sydney/ Melbourne/elsewhere and drive direct to Yanco/Leeton (~5-7hrs; some people may want to car pool and do this); see detailed driving directions below.
+You may also wish to take a connecting flight to Canberra (~4hrs from Yanco) with Qantas, Virginblue or Jetstar, or to Wagga Wagga (~1hr from Yanco) with REX and drive from there. - If you are planning to take public transportation, you may take the train from Melbourne Southern Cross train station to Wagga Wagga station (4hrs40min), and then take the bus from Wagga Wagga bus stop to Yanco bus stop at Main Ave (1hr50in).
+We will have someone picking you up at the Yanco bus stop if we are given the arrival date/time before hand.

-NOTE: All ground crew are expected to attend the training sessions on both Saturday 28 and Sunday 29 September.
+NOTE: All ground crew are expected to undertake the online training and attend the onsite training.
 Those arriving mid-experiment are expected to have a detailed safety and first aid briefing, and to study how to conduct field sampling with their instruments from their campaign "buddy" who they are switching with.
 A short quiz will be provided to ensure competency.